 Digital agencies' best practices about modern web development, digital and inbound marketing.

-Web is becoming fun, interactive and responsive!
+Web is becoming fun, interactive and responsive website!
 More and more designers are adapting the responsive design.
 Given the rise in number of smartphone users globally, there is an acute need to adhere to responsive design best practices and provide an unmatched customer experience.

 1. Keep the layout simple!